coreykirkland/metaMAG_BETA/README.md

 ```

 ## 2a. metaMAG_visualisation_barchart
 * Produces a bar chart for a given KO (e.g. KO1944).
-Default taxonomic level is Order.
+Default taxonomic level is Phylum.
 This can easily be changed to another column name in the GenomeVisualisationBarchart.R file (see note within this file).
 * Requires MergedKOAll.tsv file from metaMAG_visualisation_setup.

 ##### Usage: